I Parented Like A Chinese Dad For A Week And My Kids Do Chores Now

 He was not pleased.
-But like good Chinese parents (or like two Caucasian people in Ohio pretending to be good Chinese parents), we tried not to think too much about how he felt on the matter.
-Naturally, that led to some epic meltdowns on all sides.
+But like good Chinese parents (or like two white people in Ohio pretending to be good Chinese parents), we tried not to think too much about how he felt on the matter.
+That led to some epic meltdowns on all sides.
 His whining and attempted diversions were deeply infuriating.

 “Just write the numbers!
 You would have been done an hour ago if you would just concentrate!” we explained very loudly.

 It was clear we were missing something, and a bit more research revealed the problem was a flaw in our messaging.
 We had to learn to emphasize practice more than anything else.
 So we encouraged him to practice, practice, practice, even pushing him to write to 100 rather than the expected 60.
 The counting and spelling was a nightly task, beyond his daily homework.
 It sucked for everyone.